-This supposition swiftly becomes assumption, as it emerges that Andy had discovered the affair and the couple had a heated, alcohol-fueled argument shortly before the murders took place.
+This supposition swiftly becomes an assumption, as it emerges that Andy had discovered the affair and the couple had a heated, alcohol-fueled argument shortly before the murders took place.

 The Shawshank Redemption examines issues such as hope, despair, friendships in times of adversity and the harsh realities of a life sentence.